Yeffry921/Hulu-webpage-clone/readme.md

 # Hulu Website Clone

-> This is an HTML & CSS project with a bit of JavaScript.
-It is a clone of the Hulu homepage and part of a [YouTube tutorial](https://www.youtube.com/watch?v=9OVLaEjY-Rc)
+> This is a clone of the Hulu homepage inspired by [YouTube tutorial](https://www.youtube.com/watch?v=9OVLaEjY-Rc).
+Decided to try cloning Hulu website and used the source IMG files of the video above by Travesy Media.

 ![Hulu Clone](/img/screen.png 'Hulu Clone')